+Myth!
 Cancer is a death sentence

-Treatments for cancer have never been better - spot most cancers early, and there's a good chance you will be cured or treatment will control the cancer for a long time.
+Reality: Treatments for cancer have never been better - spot most cancers early, and there's a good chance you will be cured or treatment will control the cancer for a long time.

+Myth!
 Most cancers are inherited - there's nothing I can do

-Very few cancers are inherited - only 2 or 3 in every 100 are linked to an inherited gene fault.
-Around 40 in every 100 can be prevented by a healthy lifestyle.
+Reality: Very few cancers are inherited.
+Fewer than 10 in every 100 cancers are linked to an inherited gene fault.

+Myth!
 Red wine protects against cancer

-A substance in red wine called resveratrol is being studied, but there is no evidence that it is effective in preventing or treating cancer in humans.
+Reality: A substance in red wine called resveratrol is being studied, but there is no evidence that it is effective in preventing or treating cancer in humans.
 And unfortunately, the alcohol in wine increases your risk of cancer.

+Myth!
 Mobiles and laptops cause cancer

-There's no reliable scientific evidence to prove that mobile phones, laptops or wifi cause cancer.
+Reality: There's no reliable scientific evidence to prove that mobile phones, laptops or wifi cause cancer.

+Myth!
 Eating organic food reduces your risk

-The amount of pesticides on our food is very small.
+Reality: The amount of pesticides on our food is very small.
 There's no evidence that pesticide-free organic food reduces your risk of cancer or that non-organic food increases cancer risk.